At least 11,000 years ago

 Washburn–Langford–Doane Expedition; Old Faithful Geyser named.

-First Hayden Expedition.
+First Hayden expedition.

-Nez Perce (Nee-me-poo) flee US Army through Yellowstone.
+First budget for park; Nez Perce (Nee-me-poo) flee US Army through Yellowstone.

 The Antiquities Act provides for the protection of historic, prehistoric, and scientific features on, and artifacts from, federal lands.